georgemandis/bubo-rss/README.md

 #### Using Netlify Webhooks

 To keep your feeds up to date you'll want to [setup a Build Hook](https://www.netlify.com/docs/webhooks/#incoming-webhooks) for your Netlify site and use another service to ping it every so often to trigger a rebuild.
-I'd suggeste looking into:
+I'd suggest looking into:

 - [IFTTT](https://ifttt.com/)
 - [Zapier](https://zapier.com/)